staranto/zxcv/readme.md

 ]
 ```

 Further, you can report on specific attributes in an object.
-The output of `t sq --title tags_all.name tags_all.iac_framework` might be --
+The output of `t sq tags_all.name tags_all.iac_framework` might be --

 | resource | name | iac_framework |
 | --- | --- | --- |